The Ultimate New England Fall Road Trip Itinerary (6 States)

 • Take a scenic schooner cruise around Frenchman Bay to enjoy breathtaking views and the sunset.

-Consider visiting Acadia National Park during the less crowded times of the day.
-Tourists flock to popular spots like Cadillac Mountain at sunrise.
-While sunrise at Cadillac Mountain is a must, you can avoid the crowds and enjoy the stunning views by visiting later in the morning or early afternoon.
-Additionally, exploring the park’s hiking trails and attractions during off-peak hours can provide a quieter and less crowded experience.
+🍁 Pro Tip: Visit Acadia National Park during less crowded times of the day.
+While sunrise at Cadillac Mountain is popular, you can enjoy the views by going later in the morning or early afternoon.
+It’ll be a much quieter experience if you visit the park during off-peak hours.

 Sunrise at Cadillac Mountain, Acadia National Park, Maine